procoder4606/MAIL_genrator/README.md

 Email sending fails: Check if "Less secure app access" is enabled or use App Password Secrets not found: Ensure .streamlit/secrets.toml is in the right location

-Would you like help with any specific step?RetrySGPS C:\Users\shlok\Desktop\shlok and aahand\MailMate> tree /F
+Would you like help with any specific step?RetrySGPS C:\Users\shlok\Desktop\shlok and aahand\MAIL-GENRATOR> tree /F
 >>
 Folder PATH listing
 Volume serial number is 649F-5B93